tuttlem/sentinel/README.md

 # Sentinel

+Sentinel is a command-line tool that you configure to respond to file-system events.

 Prepare a `.sentinel` file in the directory that you are in and/or one in your home folder (which will act as a globally included sentinel file).
 Run sentinel in a terminal alongside your development editor, and it will respond to configured file changes.

 Here's an example `.sentinel` file